Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 	and log in with your Webin credentials;
 1. select the `Submit Reads` button;
 1. expand the `Download spreadsheet template for Read submission` section;
-1. choose the file format which applies to your submission (note that there are different options for single and paired FASTQ files);
+1. choose the file format which applies to your _Submission_ (note that there are different options for single and paired FASTQ files);
 1. click `Next` and then the `Download TSV Template` to get a copy of your customized submission template spreadsheet (e.g., `fastq2_template_xxxxxxxxxxx.tsv`);
 1. open the template in an appropriate spreadsheet editing program and complete it by filling out __one line for each *Experiment/Run* (pair)__;
-1. when editing the spreadsheet, keep in mind that:
+1. when editing the spreadsheet, keep in mind that
 	- existing column names are not meant to be edited;
 	- each row of your spreadsheet should describe the files and metadata for exactly one _Experiment_/_Run_-pair;